eamonnk/appinfra/Modules/M05-Compliance and Security/L01-Security and Compliance in the pipeline/07-CheckMarx integration with Azure DevOps.md

-<a href="https://marketplace.visualstudio.com/items?itemName=checkmarx.cxsast" target="_blank"><span style="color: #0066cc;" color="#0066cc">Checkmarx CxSAST</span></a> is another example of an extension you can leverage from the **Azure DevOops Marketplace** and integrate with your CI/CD pipeline to address Rugged DevOps security-related issues. **Checkmarx CxSAS** is designed for identifying, tracking, and fixing technical and logical security flaws.
+<a href="https://marketplace.visualstudio.com/items?itemName=checkmarx.cxsast" target="_blank"><span style="color: #0066cc;" color="#0066cc">Checkmarx CxSAST</span></a> is another example of an extension from the **Azure DevOps Marketplace** that you can apply to your CI/CD pipeline to address Rugged DevOps security-related issues.
+Checkmarx CxSAST is designed to identify, track, and fix technical and logical security flaws.
 Checkmarx is a powerful, unified security solution for Static Source Code Analysis (SAST) and Open Source Analysis (OSA).
 You can download Checkmarx from the Azure DevOps Marketplace.

 <p style="text-align:center;"><img src="../Linked_Image_Files/checkmarx1.png" alt="Screenshot of the Add tasks pane in Azure DevOps with the Checkmarx CxSAST task listed and available to choose."></p>

 ### Checkmarx functionality

-Checkmarx functionality includes:
+Checkmarx's functionality includes:

 - Best fix location.
 Checkmarx highlights the best place to fix your code to minimize the time required to remediate the issue.
 A visual chart of the data flow graph indicates the ideal location in the code to address multiple vulnerabilities within the data flow using a single line of code.
 - Quick and accurate scanning.
 Checkmarx helps reduce false positives, adapt the rule set to minimize false positives, and understand the root cause for results.